Ani-Bos/npk/README.md

 # NPK
-### An AI focused personal farming assistant application.
+### An AI focused Progressive Web app for personal farming assistant application.

 ## Problem :
 Access to information and training on best farming practices, crop diversification, and environmental sustainability is critical for small farmers to optimize their yields, increase their income, and ensure long-term sustainability.
 However, small farmers often face challenges in accessing such information and training.
 As a result, small farmers may be unable to implement sustainable and efficient farming practices, leading to lower crop yields and income.
 To address this challenge, there is a need for ICT based solution.